wso2/observability-resources/README.md

 #### Prerequisites

 - **Kubernetes:**
  For trying out the solution, it is possible to set up a Kubernetes cluster locally using the [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation) or the [Docker Desktop](https://www.docker.com/get-started/).
 Alternatively, any on-premise or cloud-based Kubernetes cluster such as [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service) or [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) can be used.
+A Kubernetes cluster with at least 8 vCPUs and 12 GB memory is recommended for the observability solution.

 - **Helm:**
 Rancher Desktop has Helm built-in.
 If not, install [Helm](https://helm.sh/docs/intro/install/)